rajatsingla/music_love/readme.md

-# Selenium script for automating jango.com
+# Selenium script for jango.com on restricted network

 If you are on a network which block ads and station on jango.com keeps going off air.
 Then this is the script for you.
 Which reloads automatically if station has gone off air.